shoeffner/ann3depth/docs/documentation.md

-At the start of our project we set out to build an artificial neural network (ANN) which would be capable of identifying depth in video streams, potentially using information about movements between images to make better estimates than single images would allow.
+At the start of our project we set out to build an artificial neural network (ANN) which would be capable of identifying depth in video streams, potentially using information about movements between images to make better estimates than single images.
 But over the course of the project it turned out to be hard enough to reproduce state of the art models for single monocular images, such that we tuned down our project ideas.